aryavish/Hotel-Design-MINLP/README.md

 **Obtaining an Optimal Solution**

-The MINLP model was formulated in MS Excel and solved using the GRG Nonlinear solver algorithm in approximately three minutes.
+The MINLP model was formulated in Python Gurobi and solved in approximately 3 seconds.
 An optimal solution was found that maximized NOI to approximately \$26.5MM with a room type composition for single, double and suite rooms of 50%, 25%, and 25% respectively, in comparison to the competitive set of 40%, 40%,